Together-100Devs/Together/.github/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
-Additionally, please include reasoning if tests have failed.
+Moved the pull request template file to the `.github` folder and added a line for automatic issue linking (`Resolves #[issue]`).
+This change helps contributors properly link their PRs to issues and improves GitHub automation.

 ## Type of change

-Please select everything applicable.
-Please, do not delete any lines.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- [x] This change requires a documentation update
 - [ ] This change requires an update to testing

 ## Issue

-- [ ] Is this related to a specific issue?
+- [x] Is this related to a specific issue?
 If so, please specify:
       Resolves #532

 # Checklist:

-- [ ] This PR is up to date with the main branch, and merge conflicts have been resolved
+- [x] This PR is up to date with the main branch, and merge conflicts have been resolved
-- [ ] I have executed `npm run test` and `npm run test:e2e` and all tests have passed successfully or I have included details within my PR on the failure.
+- [x] I have executed `npm run test` and `npm run test:e2e` and all tests have passed successfully or I have included details within my PR on the failure.
-- [ ] I have executed `npm run lint` and resolved any outstanding errors.
+- [x] I have executed `npm run lint` and resolved any outstanding errors.
 Most issues can be solved by executing `npm run format`
-- [ ] My code follows the style guidelines of this project
+- [x] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
+- [x] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [x] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generate no new warnings
+- [x] My changes generate no new warnings